My caption 😄

 These standard measures are not suited to tackle the new problems arising with the advent of big data sets.
 Indeed, Big Data objects can be as various as high-dimensional vectors, images, texts, speech data and live streams.

 It will deepen the analysis, and enhance the modelling, of interdependencies in such data sets, especially to quantify their strength, and to evaluate possible causalities.
-This project is led by an international and interdisciplinary team of skilled researchers, from the UNSW School of Mathematics and Statistics, from the UNSW School of Risk Actuarial Studies and from ENSAI.
 Thanks to established links with industry and neuroscientists, the project will bring forth high impact applications, particularly in neuroimaging genetics and insurance capital modelling.

 The project will develop powerful statistical methods driven by the analysis of real Big Data sets both in risk insurance and neuroimaging genetics.
 This will empower all data users in Australia and in the world, for instance by better understanding brain dynamics, identifying the forerunners of natural disasters, or managing risks faced by the financial system.